 - Big Bad: The Burning Flag, the paramilitary faction responsible for the conflict between NATO and the PRC in the region.
 They are led by Commander 31.

 - Blown Across the Room: The physics of the original Playstation and Xbox versions led to bodies being flung abnormally far when shot.

 - Body Surf: The game's main gimmick is taking control different soldiers through different positions by aiming at them and pressing a button.

 - Bloodless Carnage: Due to its "T" rating, only smoke appears when people get shot.

 - Composite Character: After the PC Battlefield 2's seven classes, Modern Combat cut them down slightly by merging four of those classes into two composites: Assault gained Medic's medical supplies and Engineer took over Anti-Tank's heavier explosives.

 - Crippling Overspecialization: All the classes and vehicles suffer from this as each has a function and preferred gameplay style but outside of their function and approach they are left vulnerable or even useless.

-- Demoted to Extra: The MEC was not only relegated to a multiplayer-only faction but only a few maps feature them with the majority being between the either the US or the European Union fighting the PRC.
+- Demoted to Extra: The MEC was not only relegated to a multiplayer-only faction but only a few maps feature them with the majority being between either the US or the European Union fighting the PRC.

-- Grey and Grey Morality: Both NATO and the PRC are portrayed as extremely prideful and stubborn, but not overly malicious or cruel - pragmatic maybe, but not evil.
+- Grey-and-Grey Morality: Both NATO and the PRC are portrayed as extremely prideful and stubborn, but not overly malicious or cruel - pragmatic maybe, but not evil.